btittelbach/mycete/README.md

 ## TODO

-- [ ] create an interface for clients.
 - [X] TravisCI.
 - [X] Read the timelines back into the matrix room.
 - [X] favorite and reblog Mastodon status